cloudfoundry/korifi/INSTALL.md

 -   `api.authProxy.host`: IP address of your cluster's auth proxy;
 -   `api.authProxy.caCert`: CA certificate of your cluster's auth proxy.

+### Use a Custom Ingress

+If you want to expose the API server using a means other than Contour, you can switch off the default API server ingress by setting the `api.expose` value to `false`.
+Make sure your ingress targets a service with name `korifi-api-svc` and port `443`.

 ## Post-install Configuration

 ### DNS